Contents

 Step 2: Forward channels and test a real ticket

-Point your support email and chat into eDesk, and ensure marketplace messages land there too.
-Send a real test message, open the ticket, and confirm the agent can view order details and tracking without leaving the thread.
-If anything looks off, fix field mapping now.
+Point your support email and chat into eDesk, and make sure marketplace messages land there too.
+Send a real test message, open the ticket, and confirm the agent views order details and tracking without leaving the thread.
+If anything looks off, fix field mapping now, not during peak season.

 Step 3: Add the policy layer